Welcome to INternet Hotline Cambodia

-If you see a child in immediate danger of sexual abuse or trafficking, contact your nearest local police or call 1288 (Police Hotline).
+If you see a child in immediate danger of abuse or exploitation, contact your nearest local police or call 1288 (Police Hotline).

 Child sexual abuse is the most serious violation of the right of the child and leaves a devastating impact on a young child.
 The presence of child sexual abuse images and videos online means the child continues to be abused every time his/her images are seen.